 Boulder’s First Recreational Marijuana Dispensary

 Karing Kind is Boulder’s first recreational marijuana dispensary.
-Our wide selection of organic bud, chemical-free concentrates, and edibles, including our state-low marijuana tax rate, make us the perfect Colorado cannabis destination.
+Our wide selection of strains, concentrates, and edibles, including our state-low marijuana tax rate, make us the perfect Colorado cannabis destination.

 Karing Kind is located just off of US-36, one mile north of Broadway, open daily from 9am to 10pm.

 While we carry a variety of strains, concentrates, edibles, salves and tinctures, inventory and stock levels fluctuate from week to week and month to month.
 Check our menu and follow us on Twitter for an up-to-date list of edibles, concentrates and buds available now.